-Must-Have Gear for Your Aurora Hunt + Finland Visit
+Must-Have Gear for Your Northern Lights Trip in Finland

 Because cold weather drains a phone battery fast, I always carry a portable charger when making winter day trips.

 For months, my little sister told me that a ring light would improve my phone’s images, but I never got around to getting it.
 So finally, she bought one for me as a gift.
 It has been the best.